ahaffg/awdioaber/README.md

 #### **Database Schema**

 I have decided to use a relational database as this will best suit my requirements, given the type of Data that I will be using in this project.
+[Draw Sql](https://drawsql.app/) has been used to provide a diagram of this schema.

 ![Database Schema V1](/static/images/readme/drawSQL-awdio-aber-export-2023-01-23.png)